 Social Anxiety Disorder: Symtoms, Risk Factors and Treatment

 Social anxiety disorder (SAD) is a condition also referred to as social phobia.
-People with social anxiety feel very anxious while confronting social situations, are unable to speak in public, and hesitate to participate in social gatherings.
+People with social anxiety feel very anxious while confronting social situations, are unable to speak in public, and hesitate to participate in social gatherings [1].
 The fear of being judged is commonly seen in people with social anxiety.
-They fear if they make any mistake in front of others, they will be judged for their actions.
+They fear that if they make any mistake in front of others, they will be judged for their actions.
 This fear of being judged develops the feeling of embarrassment in them.

 Social Anxiety Disorder: Symtoms, Risk Factors and Treatment